Erin Pizzey: Personal life

 Pizzey married Jack Pizzey in 1959.
 Jack Pizzey was a naval lieutenant whom she first met in Hong Kong.
-They had two children, a girl, Cleo and a boy, Amos.
+They had two children, a girl, Cleo, and a boy, Amos.
 She divorced him in 1976, and divorced her second husband, Jeff Scott Shapiro, in 1994.
-Pizzey lives in Twickenham, southwest London.
+Pizzey lives in Twickenham, South West London.
 She was diagnosed with cancer in 2000.

 In 2000, Pizzey's grandson Keita Craig, who had schizophrenia, hanged himself in a prison cell.
 Pizzey and her family campaigned against the coroner's verdict of death by hanging and in 2001 a jury at a second inquest unanimously found that Keita's death was contributed to by the neglect of prison staff.
 The case was the first to reach a verdict of neglect in a suicide case.

+Pizzey was appointed Commander of the Order of the British Empire (CBE) in the 2024 New Year Honours for services to the victims of domestic abuse.